Australian court finds man guilty of plotting to blow up airliner

-MELBOURNE (REUTERS) - An Australian court on Wednesday (May 1) found a man guilty of plotting to blow up a an Etihad Airways flight out of Sydney at the behest of the Islamic State in Iraq and Syria (ISIS) militant group, by hiding a bomb in the luggage of his brother.
+MELBOURNE • An Australian court has found a man guilty of plotting to blow up an Etihad Airways flight out of Sydney at the behest of the Islamic State in Iraq and Syria (ISIS) militant group, by hiding a bomb in the luggage of his brother.

 Police had accused the man, Khaled Khayat, and another brother, Mahmoud Khayat, of planning two terrorist attacks that also included a chemical gas attack on the flight to Abu Dhabi in July 2017, police said.